Gentili-S/Physics-Exercises/README.md

 # How the files are named

 The pdf have a really weird name!
 I usually write my pdfs' name as the first letters of the article's name.
 If the file is specifically an exercise file then I add an "e-" in front of the name.
-If firthermore it is a book with many chapters I add a number after the "e", for example exercises taken from the second chapter of book Y are specified as "e2-Y.pdf".
+If the exercises are taken from a book with many chapters I add a number after the "e", for example exercises taken from the second chapter of book Y are specified as "e2-Y.pdf".
 This causes some confusion, I know, but is really handy when I want a short, different name for each exercises related to that article.
 So that I make myself clear, here is a list of the already present names in the repo:

 - FLoRFIMPSaDR = "Four Lectures on RFIM, Parisi-Sourlas and Dimensional Reduction" ~ Rychov Slava